 Augustana is a place where imaginations are fired and intellects are engaged, which contributes to why we consistently receive national recognition for academic excellence in rankings:

-Augustana ranks high in both academics and athletics in the 11th annual NCSA Athletic Recruiting Collegiate Power Rankings.
-Augustana is the eighth ranked NCAA Division II school and ranks 85th amongst 1,066 active NCAA member schools.
+Augustana ranks high in both academics and athletics in the 12th annual NCSA Athletic Recruiting Collegiate Power Rankings.
+Augustana is the nineteenth ranked NCAA Division II school amongst more than 1,200 active NCAA member schools.
 The NCSA Athletic Recruiting power rankings assess the academic and athletic standards of all NCAA athletic programs across the country.

 U.S. News has again ranked Augustana among the best colleges in the Midwest.

 Augustana is ranked No. 3 among the "Best Regional Colleges in the Midwest" according to the latest edition of “Best Colleges 2015” by U.S. News Media Group.
 The College also received high rankings in the report’s analysis of schools that offer students the best value.
 Among the regional colleges listed in the “Best Value Schools” study, Augustana is ranked No. 2 in the Midwest.